MicrosoftDocs/Dynamics-365-Operations.nl-nl/articles/human-resources/hr-whats-new-2020-07-23.md

 ## <a name="coming-soon"></a>Binnenkort beschikbaar

-## <a name="checklist-entities-included-in-dataverse"></a>Check List-entiteiten opgenomen in Dataverse
+## <a name="checklist-entities-included-in-common-data-service"></a>Check List-entiteiten opgenomen in Common Data Service

-Controlelijstentiteiten voor de processen Onboarding, Offboarding, Overdracht en Bedrijfs zijn binnenkort beschikbaar in Dataverse.
+Controlelijstentiteiten voor de processen Onboarding, Offboarding, Overdracht en Bedrijfs zijn binnenkort beschikbaar in Common Data Service.

 ## <a name="platform-changes"></a>Platformwijzigingen